directus-labs/guest-authoring/copy-this-template-directory/index.md

 ### Flow "Process events from Google Calendar"

-This is a webhook, called from Google Apps script when event created / updated / deleted in Google Calendar.
+This is a webhook, called from Google Apps script when an event is created / updated / deleted in Google Calendar.

 Collection1 item will be Created / Updated / Deleted from incoming hook parameters.

-This flow is a bit wide, so screenshot is split in two.
+This flow is a bit wide, so the screenshot is split in two.

 part 1